 - 75 Pa.
 Code §3802(f)(3): While you are under the influence of a controlled substance or combination of controlled substances.

 - 75 Pa.
 Code §3802(f)(4): While you are under the combined influence of alcohol and one or more controlled substances.

 It is important you realize the CDL legal limit for a DUI is not the same as for a regular driver in a personal vehicle.
 If you drive a commercial vehicle, like a delivery van or semi-truck, then your legal limit is a .04 percent BAC.
 If you are a school bus driver or are responsible for driving another school vehicle, your legal limit is .02 percent BAC, which you could hit after only one drink.

 Also, keep in mind that your BAC could be zero and you may still face a CDL DUI.
 You can be charged with a DUI for drugged driving if your blood test shows the presence of a controlled substance.

-To learn more about when CDL holders can be charged with an impaired driving offense, call our Greensburg CDL DUI lawyers at Worgul, Sarna & Ness, Criminal Defense Attorneys.
+To learn more about when CDL holders can be charged with an impaired driving offense, call our Greensburg CDL DUI lawyers near you at Worgul, Sarna & Ness, Criminal Defense Attorneys.
 We are here to guide you through the criminal court process and fight for you to keep your commercial license.